 Earlier it used to be quite discriminatory that all passengers were able to book their railway tickets online sitting in the comfort of their couch while PwDs needed to go to ticket window physically for getting a ticket.
-But now things have changed and you can see an option for booking a ticket under handicapped quota online when you login to the IRCTC website.
+But now things have changed and you can see an option for booking a train ticket under handicapped quota online when you login to the IRCTC website.

 At first glance, it looks quite relaxing that we don’t have to put extra effort for booking a train ticket for the reason that we are persons with disabilities.
 But as soon as you click on the check-box on that reads “I’ll book in special concession (Physically handicapped and Journalist Passengers)” , a dialogue box will appear.